doctrine-extensions/DoctrineExtensions/doc/tree.md

 # Tree - Nestedset behavior extension for Doctrine 2

-**Tree** nested behavior will implement the standard Nested Set behavior on your Entity.
-Also this behavior can be nested with **Translatable** and **Sluggable** behaviors to translate the generated slugs into diferent languages of your tree nodes.
+**Tree** nested behavior will implement the standard Nested-Set behavior on your Entity.
+Tree supports different strategies and currently the alternative to **nested-set** can be **closure-table** tree.
+Also this behavior can be nested with other extensions to translate or generated slugs of your tree nodes.

 Features:

+- Closure tree strategy, may be faster in some cases where ordering does not matter
-- Support for multiple roots
+- Support for multiple roots in nested-set
 - No need for other managers, implementation is through event listener
 - Synchronization of left, right values is automatic
-- Can support concurrent flush with many entities being persisted and updated
+- Can support concurrent flush with many objects being persisted and updated
 - Can be nested with other extensions
 - Annotation and Yaml mapping support for extensions